ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IBasicManeuverStrategyStationkeeping.rst

 IBasicManeuverStrategyStationkeeping
 ====================================

-.. py:class:: IBasicManeuverStrategyStationkeeping
+.. py:class:: ansys.stk.core.stkobjects.aviator.IBasicManeuverStrategyStationkeeping

    object

    Interface used to access options for a Stationkeeping Strategy of a Basic Maneuver Procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IBasicManeuverStrategyStationkeeping

 Overview
 --------